Friday, April 24, 2020

 EVIDENCE

-Central and Golf Road is supposed to be parallel.
+Central and Golf Road are supposed to be parallel.
 However, if you follow the lines in a Street map or atlas, you'll find Central and Golf are 1½ miles apart in Hoffman Estates but only ½ mile apart in Evanston.

 Who cared about such a slight difference at the time of the survey?
 They thought they were surveying farm property lines.
 They couldn't have imagined what the future would bring.